Want to help close the gender pay gap? Here’s a data-based action plan.

 This is a big culprit in gender pay inequity.
 Listen to this: Even if a woman starts out making the same amount of money as a man, odds are she’ll receive fewer salary increases during her career.
 (This brings us back to the nine years of career interruptions I mentioned earlier.)

 Take action: When you take a job, be assertive about negotiating a salary you deserve, and continue to ask for appropriate raises along the way.
 Fortunately, the Lilly Ledbetter Fair Pay Act of 2009 outlaws discriminatory pay practices and makes them easier to take on in court, if it comes to that.
 And while you’re fighting for your own raise, support raises for other women.
 According to the Bureau of Labor Statistics, almost twice as many women as men are earning the federal minimum wage (that’s $7.25/hour) or less.
-The good news is that the movement to raise minimum wages is spreading; 21 states started off 2020 with increases.
+The good news is that the movement to raise minimum wages is spreading; 29 states require more than the federal minimum.
 Your action item here is to keep up the momentum: Speak up and fight to bring the minimum up to a living wage, for women (and men) across the country.